-Community Outcome Level of service Performance measures (KPI) Current performance Resilient Communities Council supplied Safety of drinking water: The extent to which the local Please see the commentary on pp 64-65 for further information. potable water is safe to drink s authority's drinking water supply complies with: Not achieved a) Part 4 of the drinking water standards (bacteria compliance criteria), 90% and a) 6 out of the 9 supplies are fully compliant with bacterial compliance criteria at both the b) Part 5 of the drinking-water standards (protozoal compliance criteria) 90 % water treatment plant and in the distribution zone.
+Community Outcome Level of service Performance measures (KPI) Current performance Resilient Communities potable water is safe to drinkThe extent to which the is authority's drinking wa supply complies with:a) Part 4 of the drinking wa Safety of drinking water: Please see the commentary on pp 64 , .
+65 for further information. supply complies with: Not achieved a) Part 4 of the drinking water standards (bacteria compliance criteria), 90% and a) 6 out of the 9 supplies are fully compliant with bacterial compliance criteria at both the b) Part 5 of the drinking-water standards (protozoal compliance criteria) 90% water treatment plant and in the distribution zone.
 Fox Glacier is on a permanent boil water notice until the new WTP is operational.
 Not achieved b) 0 out of the 9 supplies are compliant with protozoal compliance criteria.
 Non-compliance is due to technical requirements to prove compliance.
 Barriers for protozoa are in place and Council staff are working with Lutra on implementing their data compliance tool, Infrastructure Data, at the treatment plants to assist with compliance in this area.
 (2021/2022: a) For the 2021/2022 year, 2 out of the 9 supplies (Ross and Harihari) are fully compliant with bacterial compliance criteria at both the water treatment plant and in the distribution zone.
 Both Hokitika and Haast WTPs had samples delivered late to the laboratory.
 (E-coli samples must be delivered within 24 hours of sample being taken).

 Community Outcome Level of service Performance measures (KPI) Current performance Franz Josef WTP had a transgression at the after plant.
 There was also a missed sample in the final quarter in the zone, which means non- compliance in both zone and after plant.
 In June 2022, the Whataroa WTP was struck by lightning, which damaged the UV units.
 As the water could not be disinfected the township was put on a boil water notice until the plant was fully operational (July 2022).
 Kumara WTP had a transgression in the zone, which resulted in a precautionary boil water notice issued.
 Currently samples are not taken at Arahura for after plant, as the new WTP is not operational until the end of August 2022.
 The Fox Glacier WTP is programmed to be operational by March 2023. b) 0 out of the 9 supplies are compliant with protozoal compliance criteria.
 With the implementation of new water regulations and rules, Council is reviewing the current status of data monitoring and reporting and will be looking at a system that aligns with the Taumata Arowai reporting requirements.)
-Resilient Requests for Fault response times: a) - d) not achieved Communities service are dealt with promptly Where the local authority attends a call-out in response to a fault or unplanned interruption to its networked reticulation system, the following median response times measured: a) 20% (15/76) b) 78% (59/76) c) 51% (79/148) d) 74% (115/148) Fault response times are discussed in the commentary above. a) 95% attendance for urgent call-outs: from the time that the local authority receives notification to the time that service personnel reach the site (2 hours), and b) 100% resolution of urgent call-outs: from the time that the local authority receives notification to the time that service personnel confirm (2021/2022: a) 84% (16/19) b) 32% (6/19) c) 63% (101/161) d) 41% (66/161) Council is in the process of renegotiating the utilities contract and will be requiring real-time data
+Resilient Requests for Fault response times: a) - d) not achieved Communities service are dealt with promptly Where the local authority attends a call-out in response to a fault or unplanned interruption to its networked reticulation system, the following median response times measured: a) 20% (15/76) b) 78% (59/76) c) 51% (79/148) d) 74% (115/148) Fault response times are discussed in the commentany above a) 95% attendance for urgent call-outs: from the time that the local authority receives notification to the time that service personnel reach the site (2 hours), and b) 100% resolution of urgent call-outs: from the time that the local authority receives notification to the time that service personnel confirm the commentary above.
+(2021/2022: a) 84% (16/19) b) 32% (6/19) c) 63% (101/161) d) 41% (66/161) Council is in the process of re- negotiating the utilities contract and will be requiring real-time data